2025 CDISC + TMF US Interchange Program

 During this session, the winner and runner-up from each of the three use cases during the Challenge will present on their solutions.

 Interested in joining the Challenge?
-Join our webinar on Tuesday, 1 July 2025 from 10:00 AM - 11:00 AM EDT to get a comprehensive overview of the challenge's objectives, timeline, and three targeted use cases, ranging from protocol design to metadata traceability throughout the lifecycle.
+Watch our webinar recording HERE to get a comprehensive overview of the challenge's objectives, timeline, and three targeted use cases, ranging from protocol design to metadata traceability throughout the lifecycle.
 You will hear directly from CDISC leaders about how your solutions can help shape the future of standards-driven research and earn a spotlight at the 2025 CDISC US Interchange.

 Session 3: Track D - The Impact of Version 4 (TMF Track)